Golf Club Distances

 You'll quickly get an idea of whether you are a "long" hitter or "short" hitter by simply playing golf and comparing yourself to those you play with.
 There's no shame in being a short hitter, and being a long hitter doesn't guarantee anything, and certainly not a lower score.

-And of course, hitting the ball far doesn't matter at all if you can't also hit it straight.
+And of course, hitting the ball far doesn't matter at all if you can't also hit it straight or then get the ball on the green.

 But you didn't click on this topic to read all this, did you?
 You want those yardages, darn it!
-OK, we'll give you some yardages, but consider everything you've read to this point to be caveats on this subject.
+OK, we'll give you a distance chart, but consider everything you've read to this point to be caveats on this subject.

 The yardages listed in the chart below show a range for average amateurs, both male and female.
 As you'll see, the ranges are quite large, and represent short hitters, mid hitters and long hitters.
 (There are, of course, people who hit it longer, just as there are people who hit it shorter.)

 There is a greater gap, percentage-wise, between the longer and shorter women than there is between the longer and shorter men because better women players tend to be significantly longer than weaker women players.
 Especially compared to men.
 A male player who shoots 110 might be just as long as a guy who shoots 80.
-That is extremely unlikely in female players, however.
+That is very unlikely with female golfers, however.

 A final caveat: You can find charts such as this one on other sites around the Web.
 And if you do, one thing you'll notice is that the numbers rarely, if ever, match up.
 Because golf club distance depends more on the player than on the clubs.